Zetaphor/google-sheets-python/README.md

 # Google Sheets Python

-Simple proof of concept to read and write from Google Sheets using OAuth2.
+Simple proof of concept to read and write from Google Sheets using OAuth2 and [gspread](https://github.com/burnash/gspread).

 [Documentation on creating auth credentials](https://github.com/burnash/gspread/issues/170#issuecomment-90731740)